ayaancdry/Neural-Networks/README.md

 # Neural-Networks
-Repository focusing on various implementations of neural networks and neural networks-related applicatios
+Repository focusing on various implementations of neural networks and neural networks-related applications